cartyd/phantom-zod/README.md

 ## Contributing

+We welcome contributions!
+Please see our [Contributing Guide](CONTRIBUTING.md) for detailed information on:

+- Development workflow and branch protection
+- Code standards and testing requirements
+- Pull request process
+- Architecture overview and development tips

+### Quick Start for Contributors

 1. Fork the repository
-2. Create a feature branch
+2. Create a feature branch: `git checkout -b feature/your-feature`
-3. Add tests for new functionality
+3. Make changes and add tests
-4. Ensure all tests pass
+4. Format code: `npm run format`
+5. Run tests: `npm test`
-5. Submit a pull request
+6. Submit a pull request

+The `main` branch is protected and requires pull requests for all changes.

 ## License